Aldenham Works: Post War

 This modular system meant that buses could be overhauled in a shorter time than it would take if each bus was attended to on an individual basis.
 It was this attention and thoroughness that was largely responsible for buses such as the RT, RF and AEC Routemaster lasting so long.

-One of the unusual aspects of the London Transport overhaul process was the "Works Float" system used for the large classes of buses such as RT, RTL, RTW, RF and Routemaster types.
+One of the unusual aspects of the London Transport overhaul process was the "works float" system used for the large classes of buses such as RT, RTL, RTW, RF and Routemaster types.
 This dated back to the start of bus mass overhauls (then on an annual basis for each bus) by the London General Omnibus Co upon the opening of its Chiswick Works in the 1920s.
-In order to achieve greater efficiency of the use of the Road Fund licences for the huge bus fleet, the identity of each individual bus entering Works for overhaul was passed across to another (overhauled) bus leaving the Works on the same day and the licence disc was also transferred across accordingly.
-The incoming bus therefore lost its identity and would not assume another, different one until it left the Works some time later, then taking the identity in turn of another incoming bus.
-As each overhaul cycle started, the first incoming batch gave up its identities completely and these registrations were delicensed, sometimes for many years, until the final batch of buses from that overhaul cycle left Works, taking those initial identities which were now re-licensed.
-This system must have provided London Transport and it predecessor with considerable financial savings as it avoided the need for constant, short-term surrender of tax discs and then re-application but there must equally have been some administrative cost in keeping complicated records of the real identity of each bus, both the chassis and the body, not to mention the need to re-number the chassis of every bus leaving overhaul so that the vehicle's numbers matched the official log book.
+In order to achieve greater efficiency of the use of the Road Fund licences for the huge bus fleet, the identity of each individual bus entering the works for overhaul was passed across to another (overhauled) bus leaving the works on the same day and the licence disc was also transferred across accordingly.
+The incoming bus therefore lost its identity and would not assume another, different one until it left the works some time later, then taking the identity in turn of another incoming bus.
+As each overhaul cycle started, the first incoming batch gave up their identities completely and these registrations were delicensed, sometimes for many years, until the final batch of buses from that overhaul cycle left the works, taking those initial identities which were now relicensed.

-No legislation has ever been traced that gave either the LGOC or London Transport the authority to transfer vehicle identities at its discretion within its vast fleets but it was a well-established practice for some 60 years and, given that the operator had its own licensing department at Aldenham, it is assumed that either the Ministry of Transport or the London County Council, later the Greater London Council, as the licensing authority, granted the appropriate derogation.
-Although the chassis (or sub-frames in the case of Routemaster) were re-numbered at each overhaul so as to maintain a match with the official log-book for a particular registration number, London Transport kept its own internal records for each individual chassis by means of a separate, less-easily visible, chassis unit number ('CU' number) which remained with the chassis for life.
+No legislation has ever been traced that gave either the LGOC or London Transport the authority to transfer vehicle identities and tax-discs at its discretion within its vast fleets, but it was a well-established practice for some 60 years and, given that the operator had its own licensing department at Aldenham, it is assumed that either the Ministry of Transport or the London County Council, later the Greater London Council, as the licensing authority, granted the appropriate derogation.
+Although the chassis (or sub-frames in the case of Routemaster) were renumbered at each overhaul so as to maintain a match with the official log-book for a particular registration number, London Transport kept its own internal records for each chassis by means of a separate, less easily visible, chassis unit number ('CU' number) which remained with the chassis for life.
 Bus bodies similarly had numbers which were retained for life.
 The works float system ceased in the mid-1980s when the practice of body separation at overhaul was finally abandoned.